AlanBinu007/Vrindagupta6828/README.md

 ## Who Am I?

 I'm an Indian Undergraduate Student currently undertaking a Bachelors in Computer Science and Engineering from G.B Pant Institute of Engineering and Technology.I'm a Pythoneer who loves coding in Python along with other General-Purpose Languages like C and Java.
-I'm passionate about Machine learning, and Web Development with an active interest in making content videos on websites like YouTube.
+I'm passionate about Machine learning, and Web Development with an active interest in making content videos on websites like YouTube.I have also completed 1 of the Hackerearth contests with a decent position on the leaderboard.
+Currently I am applying my learnings of django framework in a chat application.
+I am also contributing to some open source.

+- 🔭 I’m currently working on django framework by applying my learnings in a chat application.
+I am also contributing to some open source.
+- 🌱 I’m currently learning Django

 ## Contact Me ☎️